CARTAvis/manual_source/source/image_visualization.rst

    <img src="_static/carta_fn_imageViewer_toolButtons.png"
         style="width:50%;height:auto;">

 The aspect ratio of the image view is determined by the panel geometry.
-When the image viewer panel is resized, a tip with a ratio in screen pixel will be displayed (c.f., :ref:`resizing_a_panel` ).
+When the image viewer panel is resized, a tooltip with a ratio in screen pixel will be displayed (c.f., :ref:`resizing_a_panel` ).